Dec 1, 2025

 Cloud AI typically conducts both learning and inference on the cloud side.

-Structure of Edge AI: Learning in the Cloud, Inference on-site
+Structure of Edge AI: Learning in the Cloud and Inferring in the Field

-Following the slide image, let's explain the flow of Edge AI in a bit more detail.
+Following the image in the slides, let’s explain the flow of Edge AI a bit more concretely.

 1. Training the model on the cloud

-“Learning on the cloud” → “Compressing the model” → “Deploying to edge devices” → “Inference on-site”
+"Learning on the cloud" → "Compress the model" → "Deploy to edge devices" → "Infer on-site"

 Why Edge AI is Gaining Attention: Three Points

-The greatest advantage of Edge AI is its immediacy.
+The biggest advantage of Edge AI is immediacy.

 • Self-driving cars